kitkovsky/datasport-scraper/README.md

 ## How to get going

+### Developing
+Create a virtual environment in the root of the project.
+Each app has its own requirements file:
+- `requirements.txt` - shared between all apps
+- `scraper/requirements.txt`
+- `backend/requirements.txt`
+- `db/requirements.txt`

 ### Backend
-1. `docker-compose up` starts a local postgres db and a Flask app
+1. `docker-compose up` starts a local Flask app that reads from a `db/sqlite.db` file

 ### Scraper
-Execute all commands from `/scraper` directory.
+Execute all commands from `scraper` directory with the root virtual env sourced.

-1. Grab your chromedriver from [here](https://googlechromelabs.github.io/chrome-for-testing) and place it in the `/scraper` directory
+1. Grab your chromedriver from [here](https://googlechromelabs.github.io/chrome-for-testing) and place it in the `scraper` directory
-2. `pip install -r requirements.txt`
+3. `chmod +x scrape`
-3. `python main.py` will run the scraper and save results to the db
+3. `./scrape` will run the scraper and save results to the db

-`RACES_SCRAPE_LIMIT` variable in `/scraper/.env` will set the limit of scraped races per run.
+`RACES_SCRAPE_LIMIT` variable in `scraper/.env` will set the limit of scraped races per run.
 When set to nothing, the scraper will scrape all available races.